MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOGeoStorageQuota.md

 ## DESCRIPTION

 This cmdlet sets the storage quota, in megabytes, on a particular geo-location.
 Additionally, it requires a connection to a multi-geo tenant to run correctly.
-You must be a SharePoint Online Administrator or Global Administrator.
+You must be at least a SharePoint Online Administrator to run the cmdlet.

 ## EXAMPLES